Residential Heavy Garbage Collection Schedule

 Heavy Garbage Collection Notice

-CBRM's residential heavy garbage collection has not been announced.
-Residents living at properties eligible for curbside collection must have their large, heavy, or bulky household items curbside no later than 6am on the scheduled date.
+CBRM’s residential heavy garbage collection begins on Monday, April 28, 2025.
+Residents at eligible properties must have large, heavy, or bulky household items at the curb by 6:00 a.m. that day.

 Material Accepted for Heavy Garbage Collection